 Running a transactional NPS process generates a LOT of data and there can be a tendency to not read all of the text responses from customers.

-Don’t give in to that tendency because:
+Don’t give in to that tendency.

-The customer invested their time providing the response, the least you can do is spend a few seconds reading it.
+For a start, the customer invested their time providing the response, the least you can do is spend a few seconds reading it.